player-ui/rules_player/README.md

 # rules_player

 This repository contains all of the common Bazel definitions for building Player polyglot repositories.
+While these rules are _mostly_ generic and may be suitable for other use-cases, our primary goal is to enable the Player repo and plugin builds — rules and implementations may change to support that.

 > This repo takes inspiration from the following:
 >